byjg/docker-easy-haproxy/docs/limitations.md

-# Limitations
+# Limitations and Considerations

+## EasyHAProxy will not work with --network=host

+The --network=host option cannot be used with EasyHAProxy due to its networking requirements.
+EasyHAProxy needs to inspect and interact with Docker containers from within the Docker network where it's running.
+Using the --network=host option bypasses Docker networking, preventing EasyHAProxy from accessing and configuring containers effectively.

+## Considerations for Multiple Replica Deployments in EasyHAProxy

-EasyHAProxy currently expects to work in a single replica.
+EasyHAProxy currently operates under the assumption of a single replica deployment.

-If more than one replica is running, EasyHAProxy will continue to work.
-However, each replica will discover the services independently.

-It means replicas can be out-of-sync for a few seconds because each replica will discover the pods separately.

-For Letsencrypt, this is worse because each replica will have a Letsencrypt certificate, and issuing a new one can fail because the letsencrypt challenge can be directed to the other replica.
-Also, you can hit the certificate issue limit.
-So if you intend to run multiple replicas **do not** activate letsencrypt.
+In the event of multiple replicas, EasyHAProxy can still operate; however, each replica will independently discover services.
+This may lead to temporary inconsistencies among replicas as they may be out-of-sync for a few seconds due to separate service discovery processes.

+However, it's crucial to highlight that running multiple replicas of EasyHAProxy can significantly impact Letsencrypt certificate issuance.
+Each replica will possess its own Letsencrypt certificate, potentially leading to challenges with certificate issuance.
+Challenges may be directed to different replicas, leading to potential failures in issuing new certificates and encountering certificate issuance limits.
+Therefore, if you intend to run multiple replicas, it's advised to avoid activating Letsencrypt to mitigate these issues.

 ----
 [Open source ByJG](http://opensource.byjg.com)